 Worcestershire sauce tastes tangy, savory, sweet, and salty.
 The balance of those flavors makes it an excellent condiment.
 It is especially valued for adding the umami (savory) flavor, which comes from the anchovies.
 The spices included can vary by brand.
 Even within the same brand, as in Lea & Perrins, the U.S. version is saltier and sweeter than the U.K. version labeled as the same sauce.

 Worcestershire sauce can be used in many ways during cooking or as a condiment.
 It is often used as an ingredient in marinades or is brushed onto meat, fish, or poultry as it is grilled, fried, or baked.
 It can be used when steaming, grilling, or stir-frying vegetables.
-Worcestershire sauce can be used as a condiment on sandwiches and shellfish, or seasoning for salads.
-It is used in soups and stews for seasoning and adding savoriness.
+Worcestershire sauce also can be used as a condiment on sandwiches and shellfish, or seasoning for salads and is used in soups and stews for seasoning and adding savoriness.

-Home cooks can make their own Worcestershire sauce, having control over the ingredients and avoiding additives that may be found in commercial products.
+Home cooks can make their own Worcestershire sauce and avoid additives that may be found in commercial products.
 These sauces would have a shorter shelf life in the refrigerator, or they can be canned.
 You will need only a saucepan to simmer the ingredients, which include olive oil, sweet onions, tamarind paste, garlic, ginger, jalapeños, anchovies, tomato paste, cloves, black pepper, dark corn syrup, molasses, white vinegar, dark beer, orange juice, water, lemon, and lime.